This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 Capacity and Capability in Global Missional Leadership

-Capacity is quantitative.
-It refers to the resources available to the Church—financial support, personnel, infrastructure, and organizational reach.
+Capacity is quantitative, referring to the resources available to the Church—financial, personnel, infrastructural, and organizational.
 It raises practical questions: How far can the Church go?
 How many regions can it sustain?
 What scale of missionary work is possible?

-Capability, however, is qualitative.
-It concerns the ability to perform the mission faithfully and effectively.
+Capability, by contrast, is qualitative, referring to the ability to carry out the mission faithfully and effectively.
 It asks, "Do elders understand Scripture deeply?"
 Do they grasp the seriousness of the Great Commission?
 Are they equipped to lead across cultures and contexts?

 This distinction is critical.
 A church may possess capacity without capability, resulting in ineffective or misguided mission efforts.
 Conversely, it may possess capability without sufficient capacity, limiting its reach.
 Faithful global missionary leadership requires both.
 Together, capacity and capability inform mission readiness.